Don't Play Favorites: Minority Guidance for Diffusion Models: Experiments

 \section{Experiments}

-In this section, we provide empirical demonstrations that validate our proposals and arguments, specifically focusing on the unconditional image generation task.
-To this end, we first clarify the setup used in our demonstrations (see~\cref{sec:imple} for more details) and then provide results for the proposed approach in comparison with existing frameworks.
+In this section, we provide empirical demonstrations that validate our proposals and arguments through the image generation task, {considering both unconditional and class-conditional scenarios.} To this end, we first clarify the setup used in our demonstrations (see Section~\ref{sec:imple} for more details) and then provide results for our approach in comparison with existing frameworks. {A comprehensive collection of our experimental results can be found in Section~\ref{sec:additional_results}.}